 When you train a message in the spam mailbox as good, SpamSieve normally moves it back to the inbox.
 Mac Mail programs do not automatically re-apply rules (or SpamSieve) to old messages, so normally the message will stay in the inbox.
-However, there are several reasons that a message might stay in the Spam mailbox, "bounce back" to the Junk mailbox, or disappear from the Junk mailbox but not appear in the inbox:
+However, there are several reasons that a message might stay in the Junk mailbox, "bounce back" to the Junk mailbox, or disappear from the Junk mailbox but not appear in the inbox (in which case you can recover it from the Log window):